Migrate from Heroku to Render

 Bring your Heroku apps and data to the Render platform.

-This guide helps you move your Heroku-hosted apps and datastores to Render.
+Welcome!
+Let's move your Heroku apps and datastores over to Render.
+You'll learn:

-• How Heroku concepts map to the Render platform
+• How Heroku concepts translate to the Render platform

 • How to model a Heroku app as one or more Render services

-• How to move your Heroku datastores to PostgreSQL and Redis on Render
+• How to move your Heroku datastores to Render Postgres and Key Value instances

 Why migrate?

-Many developers find that running on Render reduces costs and provides more capabilities out of the box, such as private networking, long-lived connections, and built-in DDoS protection.
+Independent of Heroku's recent announcement, for years developers have found that running on Render reduces costs and provides more capabilities out of the box, such as private networking, long-lived HTTP/WebSocket connections, and built-in DDoS protection.

 Concept mapping